 Then I added some more layers of orange and yellow.

 To add some more “pizzazz” I outlined some of the strands with titanium white.

-After you are done mixing (or running to Hobby Lobby for your flesh color), paint the mermaid’s back and shoulders with a small round brush.
+After you are done mixing paint the mermaid’s back and shoulders with a small round brush.

 Then I added her strap with purple paint.
 The line starts just under the armpit and extends to her hair.